rbrahul/number-to-bengali-word/README.md

     ✓ should convert 200300400500.25 to it's bengali word represetation ✓ should convert 3.1416 to it's bengali word represetation ✓ should convert 100000000700.1234 to it's bengali word represetation

-  11 passing (20ms)
 ```
 **All the best, enjoy Javascript** :smiley:

 **NB:**
-For large numbers such as **3.7722526363525255e+27** it may provide unexpected result.
+For large numbers such as **3.7722526363525255e+27** it may provide unexpected result because of Javascript's long number limitation.
-And sometimes for fraction value the result may vary a bit.

 **Developed with ♥ and respect to my mother language Bengali**